-MCI New Entrant OT- the average overtime rate of pay per year for seven Motor Carrier Inspectors is \$37.68 per hr.
+MCI New Entrant OT- the average overtime rate of pay per year for seven Motor Carrier Inspectors is \$44.63 per hr.
 11% of time will be spent on New Entrant inspections.
-There will be an average of seven associates performing these inspections. \$62,285.77
+There will be an average of seven associates performing these inspections. \$60,797.13

-Safety Outreach - The average overtime rate of a Trooper is \$53.65 per hour.
+Safety Outreach - The average overtime rate of a Trooper is \$54.71 per hour.
 This project is going to send an average of 2 troopers to 7 four (4) hr events to pass out CVSA pamphlets in an effort to educate new drivers about the commercial trucking industry's potential dangers on our roads and highways and includes speaking engagements for educational purposes as well.
-They will address questions and stress the importance of safe driving habits. $4 \times 53.65 \times 7 \times 4 = 6,008.80$.
-This is estimated cost based of current plus raises \$6,161.29
+They will address questions and stress the importance of safe driving habits.
+4 x \$54.71 x 7 x 4 = 6,127.52. estimated OT rate with raises \$6161.29

-MCI Border OT-The average overtime rate of pay for Motor Carrier Inspectors is \$37.68 per hour and State Troopers is \$53.65 per hour.
+MCI Border OT-The average overtime rate of pay for Motor Carrier Inspectors is \$44.63 per hour and State Troopers is \$54.71 per hour.
 There will be an average of seven associates performing 425 eight-hour details in this grant.
-425 x 8 hrs = 3400 hrs divide by 7= 486 hrs. per person divided by 2080 hrs (FTE) = 28%. \$180,694.93 then maintaining certifications to compete level 1-8 inspections can be daunting to some, creating barriers.
-The help with this Maine has worked to create a stipend exclusive to MCSAP personnel who do MCSAP work 100% of the time.
-This is a state contractional approval and will be included into the pay scale for those doing MCSAP work.
-Other states have done this and found it successful so Maine is hopeful for the same positive results.
-Pay will be as follows; \$2.00 stipend per hour based on 40hrs a week X 52 weeks X 26 MCSAP inspectors= \$108,160.00
+425 x 8 hrs = 3400 hrs divide by 7= 486 hrs. per person divided by 2080 hrs (FTE) = 28%. \$180,694.93

 Troopers Special Detail-.
-The average unburdened overtime rate of a Trooper is \$53.65 per hour, there are 29 Troopers, and they are going to work about 70 hours each.
-29 times 70 = 2030 hrs.
-2030 hrs times \$53.65 = 108,909.50.
-(70 /2080 = 4.35%). \$138,233.63
+The average unburdened overtime rate of a Trooper is \$54.71 per hour, there are 29 Troopers, and they are going to work about 88 hours each.
+29 times 88 = 2552 hrs.
+2552 hrs times \$54.71 \$139,658.07

 Maine like other states is having significant recruitment and retention problems within our state.
 This impacts the ability to hire and retain people specific to continue our missions to include our MCSAP programming.
-Obtaining and
+Obtaining and then maintaining certifications to compete level 1-8 inspections can be daunting to some, creating barriers.
+The help with this Maine has worked to create a stipend exclusive to MCSAP personnel who do MCSAP work 100% of the time.